seoljacob/Algorithmic-Stock-Trading-Bot/README.md

 The results are excellent and although the bot was backtested using real stock market data, its performance is not guaranteed as it represents a specific period of time (July 29, 2022 to December 16, 2022).
 It may have varying results with different data sets.

 ### Watch the bot do its MAGIC :sparkles:
-https://user-images.githubusercontent.com/78764838/208559372-8c0c8257-4917-49cb-a3be-4e04c14affc3.mov
+TLDR: There were 3 trades in this 100 day period that the bot deemed optimal to purchase. https://user-images.githubusercontent.com/78764838/208559372-8c0c8257-4917-49cb-a3be-4e04c14affc3.mov

 ### Trends of Portfolio Value